Gardening. What else are you supposed to think about in February? These 7 tips will help you get your garden ready for spring!

 Get Your Seed Order In

-Once you’re relatively prepared to plant, know what you want to grow, put your seed order in as early as you can.
+Once you’re relatively prepared to plant, know what you want to grow, and put your seed order in as early as you can.
 Why?
-So your ready to go as soon as the wether allows you to start planting!
+So you’re ready to go as soon as the weather allows you to start planting!

-Or we completely missed our opportunity to grow cool whether crops like spinach, beets, and lettuce.
+Or we completely missed our opportunity to grow cool-weather crops like spinach, beets, and lettuce.

 Get Your Garden Cheat Sheets!